Campers choose their own activities from a daily schedule that can include

 BREAKFAST: Cereal, french toast sticks, scrambled eggs, pancakes, hot chocolate, special Onas oatmeal, and a fresh fruit bar…you name it!

 TENT CLEAN UP / CREWS: Everyone pitches in to keep camp clean.
 You will do clean up crews with your meal table (things like setting and cleaning up for a meal, cleaning the shower house, sweeping the barn, picking up litter around camp).
 Then, you will clean and straighten up your bunk with your bunk-mates.
-Holly and Matt (Camp Directors) inspect the tents during first and second period, and everyone hears the results at lunch; there is a daily competition for the Tent of the Day!
+Holly, Matt, or Dex (Camp Directors) inspect the bunks during first and second period, and everyone hears the results at lunch; there is a daily competition for the Bunk of the Day!

 FIRST PERIOD: At assembly we find out what the activities will be.
 Campers choose where to go each period.
-We sing camp songs at assembly, and the counselors sometimes do really crazy things to get you to come to their activities!
+We sing camp songs at assembly, and the counselors will do pitches to try and get you to come to their activities!

 SECOND PERIOD: Another assembly, with new activities to pick from.
 Examples: Softball, arts & crafts, swimming lessons, feed the animals, leprechaun houses, earthball…etc.

 LUNCH: Back to the dining hall for grilled cheese, hoagies, cheese steaks or maybe tacos!
 (And a Peanut Butter & Jelly station and great Salad Bar every day!)
-After the meal we sing a song or two and find out the results of Tent Inspection.
+After the meal we find out the results of Bunk Inspection.

 REST HOUR: A break during active Onas days is essential!
 Rest hour is a time to hang out quietly in your bunk and read, write letters, play cards, or nap.